 Credit cards, home equity lines of credit, personal lines of credit and business lines of credit are all considered forms of revolving credit.
 This type of credit is open-ended, and you can keep using it and paying it down as much as you want as long as the account remains open and in good standing.

 Revolving credit usually has a maximum limit you can borrow.
 When you make a charge or use the money, the total balance available to you decreases.
-Every time you make a payment, your total available credit to use will increase again.
+Every time you make a payment, your total available or utilizable credit will increase again.

 What is debt?

-When you borrow money that you need to pay back, that's debt.
-The money you owe on your car loan, credit card and mortgage are all forms of debt.
+When you borrow money that you need to pay back, that’s a debt.

 Good vs. bad debt

-Some debt though, like credit card debt, is not seen as favorable.
+However, some debt (like credit card debt) is not seen as favorable.
 When you rack up credit card debt, it's not an investment.
 You'll have to pay it back — plus interest — and credit cards typically come with much higher interest rates than those on student loans or mortgages.
-And unlike those types of debt, there's no home or career at the end of it to make it all worthwhile.
+And unlike those types of debt, there's no home or career at the end to make it all worthwhile.

 How to manage debt and credit

-Credit is a tool to help you pay for the things you want and need from a home to a car and your education.
-But it's important to manage the resulting debt responsibly.
-To keep your debt under control and strengthen your credit score, make an effort to make payments on time.
+Credit is a financial tool to help you pay for the things you want and need, but it's important to manage the resulting debt responsibly.
+To keep your debt under control and strengthen your credit score, aim to make on-time payments.
+You can set up Ally Bank’s spending and savings buckets to track payments and recurring bills.

-Check your credit report often so you can take action if changes need to be made.
-Don't take on more debt than you can reasonably afford.
-Whenever possible, make more than the minimum payment.
+Check your credit report often so you can make changes if you need to.
+Don't take on more debt than you can reasonably afford, and whenever possible, make more than the minimum payment.

 Tip: Use our free credit card calculator to map out your payment plan.